 Living in groups is challenging on many levels for animals and one of this challenge is the maintenance of group cohesion.
 How animals that do not share the same motives or needs, decide collectively where and when to go, to rest or to eat?
 During my PhD, I studied the mechanisms underlying collective decision during group movements in domestic horses, and notably the influence of interindividual differences and social relationships on those mechanisms.

-3 - L. Briard, J.L.
-Deneubourg, O. Petit.
+3 - Briard L., Deneubourg JL. & Petit O. 2017.
 How stallions influence the dynamic of collective movements in two groups of domestic horses, from departure to arrival.
-Accepted in Behavioural Processes
+Behavioural Processes

 L. Briard, J. Brunet, E. Candolfi, O. Petit.
 Parasitisme et réseau social : lien entre la charge parasitaire et le statut social du cheval vivant en troupeau, 17 mars 2016, Paris, Institut Français du Cheval et de l’Equitation.
 Paris : édité par l’IFCE, 2016